RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/explore-openshift.md

 ssh %bastion-username%@%bastion-host%
 ```

-When you see the prompt, agree to the SSH certificates by typing "yes", and then enter **%bastion-password%** as the password.
+When you see the prompt, if required, agree to the SSH certificates by typing "yes", and then enter **%bastion-password%** as the password.
 Then you can execute following command to get the kubeadmin password:

 ```execute-1
 echo $(cat %kubeadmin-password-file%)